antrea-io/antrea/docs/antrea-network-policy.md

 ### kubectl commands for Tier

-The following kubectl commands can be used to retrieve Tier CRDs:
+The following kubectl commands can be used to retrieve Tier resources:

 ```
     # Use long name